Can you type at the speed of light? If you can, consider researching how to become a transcriptionist and monetize such skills.

 No reputable transcription company will keep working with you unless you can deliver on time.
 More importantly, establishing yourself as a reliable transcriber is the best way to secure higher-paying work.

-Let’s face it – transcribing audio or video files for hours can become monotonous quickly.
+Let’s face it – transcribing audio or video files for hours can quickly become monotonous.
 After all, the transcription process is not the most exciting way to make money online.

 Besides, you’ll have to deal with low-quality files sometimes – will the background noise affect your ability to do this line of work?

-Hopefully, you have enough patience, considering good concentration will improve your chances of attracting many potential clients in various industries in the transcription field.
+Hopefully, you have enough patience: good concentration will improve your chances of attracting many potential clients in various industries in the transcription field.

 - Computer/Laptop